 - Emergency Operations Center (EOC)

 - LEPC – Local Emergency Planning Committee

 Disasters and emergencies have the potential to occur at any time.
 Its impact may cause disruptions to government, businesses, schools, residents, roadways, personnel and resources.
 The Office of Emergency Management (OEM) is responsible for providing programs and training that help save lives and reduce economic loss.
 Our level of commitment equips everyone with the plans and resources needed to ensure personal, family and community safety during times of crises.
 OEM takes the lead in providing all-hazards emergency management based community programs.
+Provided some of the training videos, training opportunities and useful documents.
 Our preparedness programmatic areas include:

 Mitigation is the reduction or elimination of risk to people or property that can be impacted by disasters.
 Mitigation as defined by FEMA is taking action now - before the next disaster to reduce human and financial consequences later (analyzing risk, reducing risk, insuring against risk) – Without it, we jeopardize safety, financial security and self-reliance.
 Most mitigation methods are derived from lessons learned from previous incidents.